Kristina01111000/unichirsite/README.md

 - 4 element yoga

-Make header text bigger
-Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment Add space between the bottom of the page and the quote
+Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment

 - buttons an all of the pages in middle?
-- image on the migraine page is the lower back/sciatica image
-- heart issues and weight loss page have teh same scale picture
-- menstrual page has arthritis picture on it
-- stomach issues has neck/shoulder picture on it
-- double titles? fix it so one?
-- removed the ones that had doubles of the same title
-- finished editing the pages!
-- fixed testimonials spacing
+- fix testimonials spacing

-Pick the better title for doubled pages
+- Pick the better title for doubled pages
-In title have first letters capitalized
+- In title have first letters capitalized
-Add 2 make an appointment buttons to each page
+- Add 2 make an appointment buttons to each page
-Make all images cell phone width size
+- Make all images cell phone width size
-Put thyroid images on migraine page
+- Put thyroid images on migraine page
-Heart issues page -> Look on bigstock photo for heart picture Menstrual page -> look on bigstock
+- Heart issues page -> Look on bigstock photo for heart picture
+- Menstrual page -> look on bigstock
-Stomach page -> look on bigstock
+- Stomach page -> look on bigstock
-Testimonials page connect the quotes and add a space at the beginning of the name line
+- Testimonials page connect the quotes and add a space at the beginning of the name line